DHTMLX/docs-suite/docs/grid/localization.md

 The described functionality requires PRO version of the DHTMLX Grid (or DHTMLX Suite) package.
 :::

-You can apply different languages to the interface of dhtmlxGrid.
-You just need to translate the corresponding strings for Grid labels and apply a ready locale to the component.
+You can apply different languages to the Grid interface.
+Translate the corresponding strings for Grid labels and apply the resulting locale to the component.

 ## Default locale